 Fenton, R.A., Mott, H.L., & Rumney, P. (2015).
 The Intervention Initiative: Theoretical Rationale.
 Documentation.
 University of the West of England.

 Forst, R. (2012).
 Toleration, in Edward N. Zalta (ed.), The Stanford Encyclopedia of Philosophy (https://plato.stanford.edu/archives/sum2012/entries/toleration/ accessed 31 March 2017).

+Habermas, J. (1995).
+Reconciliation through the public use of reason: remarks on John Rawls’s Political Liberalism.
+The Journal of Philosophy, 92(3), 109-131.

+Hart, H. L. A. (1982).
+Essays on Bentham: jurisprudence and political philosophy.
+Oxford, Oxford University Press.

 Home Department (2007).
 The Definition of Terrorism.
 A Report by Lord Carlile of Berriew Q.C.
 Independent Reviewer of Terrorism Legislation Presented to Parliament by the Secretary of State for the Home Department, by Command of Her Majesty March 2007 Cm 7052